ToolWeb Logo

 • Reusing component markup from a design system so a card or banner component starts as a structured widget rather than a blank file.

-Feed the converter clean, well-formed HTML to get the most accurate widget tree.
+Direct Answer: Feed the converter clean, well-formed HTML to get the most accurate widget tree.
 The clearer your markup, the closer the output will match your intent.

 • Close every tag and keep nesting valid, since malformed HTML can produce an ambiguous or shallow widget tree.